Scientific literature review: Autologous Conditioned Plasma + Stromal Vascular Fraction(ACP-SVF) for the treatment of osteoarthritis

 Abdominal fat is an easily accessible source of mesenchymal stem cells.
 Adding platelet-rich plasma (PRP) combines the regenerative potential of adipose stem cells (SVF) with the benefits of the growth factors in the PRP (ACP).
 This is a very new treatment with a lot of potential.
 Little published research exists so far, but the available trial results demonstrate significant improvements in pain and function in patients with osteoarthritis of the knee.
-MRI scans have also shown an increase in the cartilage thickness, thus supporting the regenerative benefits of the treatment.
+All studies so far demonstrate that the treatment is safe without any obvious side effects or complications.

 Treatment of Osteoarthritis.
 Adipose Derived Stem Cell & PRP Therapy